Sean Connery Dead: Arnold Schwarzenegger & More Celebs Honor Actor

-Sean Connery Dead at 90: Arnold Schwarzenegger, Viola Davis and More Celebs Honor Actor
+Sean Connery Dead at 90: Arnold Schwarzenegger, Catherine Zeta-Jones and More Celebs Honor Actor

 Hollywood and fans are mourning Sean Connery.
 The legendary actor died peacefully in his sleep at the age of 90, ET confirmed on Saturday.